mvkoksal/alliance/README.md

 # @lliance

-**@lliance** is a collaborative game where players work together to reach the the exit door.
+**@lliance** is a two-player 2D platformer game, where Red and Blue collaborate across five floors on one screen to reach the exit.

 ## Gameplay

 - Players progress through **five levels** in the game.